-The two thyroid hormones are
+There are two thyroid hormones

-T 4 , the major hormone produced by the thyroid gland, has only a slight, if any, effect on speeding up the body’s metabolic rate.
-Instead, T 4 is converted into T 3 , the more active hormone.
-The conversion of T 4 to T 3 occurs in the liver and other tissues.
-Many factors control the conversion of T 4 to T 3 , including the body’s needs from moment to moment and the presence or absence of illnesses.
+T4, the major hormone produced by the thyroid gland, has only a slight effect, if any, on speeding up the body’s metabolic rate.
+Instead, T4 is converted into T3, the more active hormone.
+The conversion of T4 to T3 occurs in the liver and other tissues.
+Many factors control the conversion of T4 to T3, including the body’s needs from moment to moment and the presence or absence of illnesses.

 The body has a complex mechanism for adjusting the level of thyroid hormones.
 First, the hypothalamus, located just above the pituitary gland in the brain, secretes thyrotropin-releasing hormone, which causes the pituitary gland to produce thyroid-stimulating hormone (TSH).
 Just as the name suggests, TSH stimulates the thyroid gland to produce thyroid hormones.
 The pituitary gland slows or speeds the release of TSH, depending on whether the levels of thyroid hormones circulating in the blood are getting too high or too low.

 Depending on the results of the examination, other tests may also be needed.

 To determine how well the thyroid gland is functioning, doctors usually measure the levels of hormones in the blood.
 They measure levels of

-Thyroid scanning can also help determine whether the functioning of a specific area of the thyroid is normal, overactive, or underactive compared with the rest of the gland.
+Because the thyroid gland takes up radioactive iodine depending on how well it is working, a thyroid scan can also help determine whether the functioning of a specific area of the thyroid is normal, overactive, or underactive compared with the rest of the gland.